fiquant/marketsimulator/doc/strategy.rst

 Market data strategy
 --------------------

 This strategy allows to drive the asset price based on historical market data by creating large volume orders for the given price.
-Every time step of 1 in the simulation corresponds to a 1 day in the market data.
+Every time step of 1 time unit in the simulation corresponds to a 1 day in the market data.
 At each time step the previous Limit Buy/Sell orders are cancelled and new ones are created based on the next price of the market data.

 It is implemented as a strategy that wakes up once and create a composition of iceberg and floating price orders.
 The floating price is equal to the current quote plus/minus some delta and the iceberg order breaks an 'infinite' limit order into small lots.